iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 "vibration-map/filters/prefabricated"
 ```

+Are SettingNames from the `energyAnalysis`, `iot-scan-visualization`, and `vibration-map` SettingSchemas.

-`SettingName`s must be valid [JavaScript property names](https://developer.mozilla.org/en-US/docs/Glossary/property/JavaScript), but should not contain periods or spaces.
+`SettingName`s must be valid [JavaScript property names](https://developer.mozilla.org/en-US/docs/Glossary/property/JavaScript), but may not contain periods or spaces.

 ### SettingTypes

-A `SettingSchema` defines the *type* of a Setting as one of:
+A `SettingSchema` defines the *type* of a `settingDef` as one of:

 - `string`
 - `number`